karinasulm/regexptester/README.md

 # RegExp Tester

-This is a tester for regular expressions (javaScript).
+This is a regular expression tester for javaScript.